-Overlooking Lake McSwain, Exchequer Mountain Bike Park offers 700 acres of bikes-only trails for riders of all skill levels.
-Tracks such as Adaptation and Roadrunner (green) to the fabled Flying Squirrel (black diamond/736 foot descent) aim to thrill.
+Overlooking Lake McSwain, Exchequer Mountain Bike Park offers 700 acres of bike-only trails for riders of all skill levels.
+Tracks such as Adaptation and Roadrunner (green) to the fabled Flying Squirrel (black diamond/736-foot descent) aim to thrill.
 A detailed trail map can be found here.

 Spring is an excellent time to visit Yosemite since waterfalls are flowing, and the area is in bloom.
 It’s a beautiful season to see attractions and partake in activities.

 Wherever you play your tune in Yosemite Mariposa County, from the rolling green Sierra foothills to the granite and ice tableau of Yosemite’s high country, the ascending scale of spring is sure to earn a standing-o encore.
 Having a solid setlist to follow is important, but the freedom to improvise can lead to notable discoveries, too.
 Go with the flow to maximize your Yosemite in spring experience!

 It’s time for a mini-road trip to discover the freedom of the open road, and the many small-town gems along various routes through Yosemite Mariposa County.